Norbert Zongo: Career

-Death
+Disappearance and murder

-In December 1997, a suspicious disappearance and possible murder of David Ouedraogo, who happened to be the driver of François Compaoré who was President Blaise Campaoré's brother, prompted Zongo to investigate.
+In December 1997, a suspicious disappearance and possible murder of David Ouedraogo, the driver of François Compaoré (President Blaise Campaoré's brother), prompted Zongo to investigate.
 Ouedrago was tortured and killed for allegedly stealing large sums of money.
 Zongo reported the case and wrote small excerpts every week for his newspaper.
 He began getting death threats and the government ignored them.
 His wife, Genevieve Zongo, confirmed that he was receiving death threats from 1997 to his death in 1998.
 She was told that Norbert would often be followed by a car while on his motorbike.
 Zongo was also approached to convince him to drop his investigation, but he continued until his death.

 On December 13, 1998, four bodies were found shot and burned in a Toyota Land cruiser on the side of the road in Sapouy, Ziro Province.
 The remains were identified as Norbert Zongo; Zongo's brother Yembi Ernest Zongo; Blaise Ilboudo, a colleague; and Abdouleye Ablassé Nikiema, who was Zongo's driver.
 Zongo's death triggered a national crisis and violent protests within Burkina Faso.

-In January 1999, François Compaoré, President Blaise Compaoré's brother, was charged with murder and harboring the body of the victim in connection with the death of David Ouedraogo, his chauffeur, who had died as a result of torture in January 1998.
+In January 1999, François Compaoré was charged with murder and harboring the body of the victim in connection with the death of Ouedraogo.
 The charges were later dropped by a military tribunal after François Compaoré appealed against them.

 Six presidential body guards were identified as suspects in the murder.
 In August 2000, five members of the presidential security were charged for the murder of Ouedraogo.
 Marcel Kafando, Edmond Koama and Ousseini Yaro, who are also suspects in the Norbert Zongo case, were convicted and sentenced to lengthy prison terms.
 Edmond Koama died on January 4, 2001.
 Marcel Kafando was the only one who was charged for the crime, but the charges were later dropped on July 19, 2006.
 Marcel Kafando died three years later, in 2009.
 The judgment was called "scandalous" by Reporters Without Borders.

+Businessman Oumarou Kanazoé, who had also been implicated in documents brought forward by Reporters Without Borders, died in October 2011.